NEED TO KNOW: What additional child care funding means for states

 NEED TO DO: Encourage families to apply for Strolling Thunder™

 On May 5, ZERO TO THREE will be hosting its 4th Annual Strolling Thunder™ event and they are currently seeking families with stories to tell about their experiences with child care and/or paid leave, who are interested in travelling to Washington D.C. for the event.
 ZERO TO THREE will cover all travel costs for a parent, their children under three, and an adult travel companion to assist with child care.
-Please share with families in your networks, and make sure they are able to by Friday, February 7.
+Please share with families in your networks, and make sure they are able to complete an interest form by Friday, February 7.

 NEED TO KNOW: What the Supreme Court’s decision on public charge means